Setting Up Webhooks for Form Submissions

 Issue: Payload data is missing fields.

 Fix: Check that form fields are configured correctly.
 Verify UTM tracking is enabled if you need UTM parameters.
-Some fields may be null if data isn't available (e.g., utm_term if not provided).
+Some fields may be null if data isn't available (e.g., utm_term if not provided, or user_id if submitted by anonymous visitor).

 Issue: Webhook times out.